Custom data

 Custom Code

-This option allows you to write ad hoc custom JavaScript code.
-The main rule to follow when setting a custom data is that your code should return an object with two keys:value
+This option lets you write ad hoc custom JavaScript code.
+The main rule to follow when setting a custom data is that your code should return an object with two keys: value

 with the value you want to provide for this custom data and (optionally) override